jlugogarcia/EFDynamicConnectionString/README.md

 18- Since it is not advisable making changes to Entity Framework auto-generated classes, create a new class that extends from DbContext and implements a constructor for passing the connection string as a parameter.
 For doing that, we are going to build a new class with a source code similar to the one at /EFDynamicConnectionString/WideWorldImportersEntities.vb

 19-	You are all set!
-Use the EF dynamic connection string as shown on the sample solution at https://github.com/jlugogarcia/EFDynamicConnectionString
+Use the EF dynamic connection string as shown on the sample solution at: https://github.com/jlugogarcia/EFDynamicConnectionString